a-h-i/askier/README.md

 Askier
 ======

-A simple application for creating ASCII art from images and videos.
+A simple application for creating ASCII art from images and camera.

 ## Dependencies